monsoonmaelstrom/book2/book2.md

 “His place.
 Why?”

 “His place where?”
-I ask hoping he hasn’t been dumb enough to be bringing people back to the Ginnelstreet flats where they’ve all been staying.
+I ask hoping he hasn’t been dumb enough to be bringing people back to the Ginnelstreet flats where everyone has been staying.

 “Why?”
 She asks again.